-- Statewide Retail Provider Emissions Performance Standards (SB 1368).
-Requires energy generators to achieve performance standards for GHG emissions (8). - Renewable Portfolio Standards (RPS) Required electric corporations to increase the amount of energy obtained from eligible renewable energy resources to 20% by 2010 and 33% by 2020.
+- California Water Conservation in Landscaping Act of 2006 (AB 1881).
+Requires local agencies to adopt the Department of Water Resources updated Water Efficient Landscape Ordinance or equivalent to ensure efficient landscapes in new development and reduced water waste in existing landscapes (8). - Statewide Retail Provider Emissions Performance Standards (SB 1368).
+Requires energy generators to achieve performance standards for GHG emissions (9). - Renewable Portfolio Standards (RPS) Required electric corporations to increase the amount of energy obtained from eligible renewable energy resources to 20% by 2010 and 33% by 2020.
 SB 350 mandated a 50% RPS by 2030.
-SB 100 increased the RPS requirements to 60% by 2030 with new interim targets of 44% by 2024 and 52% by 2027 (9). - California Global Warming Solutions Act of 2006 (SB 32).
-Requires the state to reduce statewide GHG emissions to 40% below 1990 levels by 2030, a reduction target that was first introduced in Executive Order B-30-15 (10). - SCAQMD Rule 2305.
+SB 100 increased the RPS requirements to 60% by 2030 with new interim targets of 44% by 2024 and 52% by 2027 (10). - California Global Warming Solutions Act of 2006 (SB 32).
+Requires the state to reduce statewide GHG emissions to 40% below 1990 levels by 2030, a reduction target that was first introduced in Executive Order B-30-15 (11). - SCAQMD Rule 2305.
 The SCAQMD adopted Rule 2305, the Warehouse Indirect Source Rule, on May 7, 2021.
-Owners and operators associated with warehouses 100,000 square feet (sf) or larger are required to directly reduce nitrogen oxides (NO_x) and particulate matter emissions, or to otherwise facilitate emission and exposure reductions of these pollutants in nearby communities.
+Owners and operators associated with warehouses 100,000 square feet (sf) or larger are required to directly reduce nitrogen oxides (NOx) and particulate matter emissions, or to otherwise facilitate emission and exposure reductions of these pollutants in nearby communities.